dxin16/temp-turner-rn/README.md

 On the first terminal, call `npx react-native start` to initiate a metro server with watchman (this will take full control of the first terminal).

 On the second terminal, you can perform everything else needed to run the code.
-First call `npx pod-install` to install CocoaPods for IOS.
+First call `npx pod-install` to install pods for IOS.
 Then call `npx react-native run-ios` and/or `npx react-native run-android` depending on which emulators you have available.

-The app should build on to the emulator and run when ready.
+The app should build onto the emulator and run when ready.
 The first build might take a little while, but it will be faster on subsequent ones.

+Refer [here](https://reactnative.dev/docs/running-on-device) if you want to run on a physical device.

 Summary:
+ - Terminals in `TempTurner` directory
  - Terminal #1: `npx react-native start`
  - Terminal #2:
     - IOS Emulator: `npx pod-install` then `npx react-native run-ios`